abhishekghoshh/linux-helper/linux-commands.md

 # userdel - delete a user from the system
 sudo userdel harry

-# To add a user to a group
+# To add a user to a group, Modify user account properties
 sudo usermod -a -G GROUPNAME USERNAME

 # To remove a user from a group
 sudo deluser USER GROUPNAME

-# su - switch user to become another user
+# su - switch user to become another user,
+# Substitute user identity to become superuser or another user.
 su <user-name>
 su john